Louisa Lippmann

-Louisa-Christin Lippmann (born 23 September 1994) is a German female volleyball player.
+Louisa-Christin Lippmann (born 23 September 1994) is a German volleyball player.
 She plays as an outside hitter or opposite and has over 100 appearances for the Germany women's national volleyball team.
-At club level she currently plays for Lokomotiv Kaliningrad.
+At club level, she played for Lokomotiv Kaliningrad.
 Lippmann played in many international competitions (FIVB World Championships, FIVB World Grand Prix, FIVB Nations League, European Championships, European Leagues, European Games) and won the German league, cup and supercup with the clubs she played for.
+She transitioned 2022 to beach volleyball and represented Germany at the 2024 Summer Olympics partnering with former gold medallist Laura Ludwig.

 Career

 Club

 Her first sport was athletics before she tried volleyball at TG Herford.
 She soon moved to SV Bielefeld and played in the youth teams until 2010 when she moved to USC Münster, where she progressed from the second league to the Bundesliga.
 In 2014 she went to Dresdner SC, winning the Bundesliga twice and the German Cup once.
 In 2016, she moved to Schweriner SC with whom she won another two Bundesliga titles, one German Super Cup and a German Cup runners-up place.

 While playing for Dresdner SC and Schweriner SC, she also competed in European competitions (twice with each team).
 She reached the playoff stage of both 2014–15 CEV Women's Champions League and 2015–16 CEV Women's Champions League with Dresden and helped Schwerin reach two semifinals, in the 2016–17 CEV Women's Challenge Cup and in the 2017–18 Women's CEV Cup.

 She was the Bundesliga most valuable player twice (2016–17 and 2017–18) and was named the female German volleyball player of the year in 2017.

 Ahead of the 2018–19 season, she signed with Italian club Il Bisonte Firenze.